Road to Hana FAQs

 One of the World's Most Scenic Drives

 Some of the most frequently asked questions about driving the Road to Hana on Maui are "Is the drive for me?" and ''Why all the controversy about the road beyond Hana town?"
 Below we'll cover both of these topics.

-If you’re not up for debating and simply want the easiest and most comfortable way to see the sights, we highly recommend booking a tour with our friends at Valley Isle Excursions.
-Their Road to Hana Tour is staffed by the best local guides in the business.
-Plus, they offer hotel pick up from most major locations and keep group sizes small.
-And you’ll travel in comfort in style in their luxury custom cruisers with panoramic windows.
+If you’re not up for debating and simply want the easiest and most comfortable way to see the sights, we highly recommend booking a Road to Hana tour with our recommended providers.
 Best of all, their friendly guides know all the best stops so you won’t have to worry about missing a thing.
 (Or arguing with your travel companions!)

 For many travelers, a Road to Hana guided tour is simply the best and most comfortable option- and who doesn't want comfort on vacation?
 That way you can sit back, relax, take in the sights, and not have to worry about all the details.